Anti-Sadism/Bx00-xmas-packager/README.md

 **Create a better detection utlity to detect steganography in videos (Of course, I want to break my own program!)**

 **Ability to specify the YouTube URL directly, without having to manually download anything and convert with ffmpeg**

+Integrate it with live webcam feed.
+To do so, devise a computationally efficient algorithm.
+The DCT is slow.